Vyral/jennifer-brown-recruiting/_posts/2019-06-07-are-you-ready-for-the-4th-industrial-revolution.md

 **The second industrial revolution was the introduction of mass production,** when factories opened and created a huge number of jobs.&nbsp;

-**The third industrial revolution was with computers and cell phones**, which connected us both globally and instantly.&nbsp;
+**The third industrial revolution came with the advent of computers and cell phones,** which connected us both globally and instantly.

 These days, we’re in a fourth industrial revolution and it’s going to impact us as agents in many ways. **This revolution is all about big data and artificial intelligence.** This is probably the biggest industrial revolution that we’ll see in our lifetime.

 Artificial intelligence takes information, analyzes it, and processes it with the help of big data.
-For example, Amazon is taking all of their data is that when you go on your computer, you’ll notice ads on the right hand of your screen in regards to things you’ve recently looked at.
+For example, Amazon is taking all of their data so that when you go on your computer, you’ll notice ads on the right hand of your screen in regard to things you’ve recently looked at.
 Netflix is also using artificial intelligence to make recommendations based on your history.&nbsp;

 {% include pullquote.html %}